ManuelPalermo/HumanInertialPose/README.md

 # Citation:
-If you find the project helpful, please consider citing us:
+If you find the project helpful, please consider citing us (temporary citation):
 ```
 @misc{palermo2022cipdatabase,
     author    = {Palermo, Manuel and Cerqueira, Sara and André, João and C. Santos, Cristina},